Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

 # Admin Agent Checklist

-# Important Architecture Guidelines
-Before proceeding with implementation, adhere to these critical guidelines to prevent code duplication:

-1. **Reuse Existing Types**:
-   - All ticket-related types should be imported from `src/lib/types/ticket.ts`
-   - All Supabase types should be imported from `src/lib/types/supabase.ts`
-   - Never recreate types that exist elsewhere

-2. **Shared Business Logic**:
-   - All ticket-related operations should use the existing `ticketStore` from `src/stores/ticketStore.ts`
-   - Do not recreate ticket CRUD operations that already exist in the store
-   - Extend the existing store if new functionality is needed

-3. **Component Reuse**:
-   - Reuse existing components from `src/components/tickets/*`
-   - Particularly for ticket display, forms, and filters
-   - If a component needs modification, extend it rather than duplicate

-4. **API Layer Consistency**:
-   - All Supabase interactions should follow existing patterns
-   - Use the established Supabase client configuration
-   - Don't create new database access patterns if similar ones exist

-5. **State Management**:
-   - Continue using Zustand for state management
-   - Integrate new features into existing stores where appropriate
-   - Avoid creating parallel state management solutions

-# Tech Stack Implementation Guidelines

-1. **UI Components & Styling**:
-   - Use Shadcn components as base building blocks
-   - Follow MountainLodge theme colors from `src/theme/colors.ts`
-   - Maintain Tailwind utility-first approach
-   - Keep animations subtle and performant (150-300ms transitions)
-   - Ensure WCAG AA compliance for all UI elements

-2. **Form Handling**:
-   - Use React Hook Form + Zod for all form validations
-   - Import existing Zod schemas from `src/lib/schemas/`
-   - Leverage Shadcn form components for consistency

-3. **State Management Rules**:
-   - Create or extend Zustand stores for AI-related state
-   - Keep real-time subscriptions in dedicated hooks
-   - Clean up subscriptions properly on unmount

-4. **File Structure**:
-   - Place Edge Functions in `supabase/functions/`
-   - Keep components under 250 lines
-   - Add JSDoc/TSDoc comments for all exports
-   - Follow established folder structure

-5. **Testing Requirements**:
-   - Write Jest tests for critical paths
-   - Implement error boundaries for AI components
-   - Use Sentry for production error tracking

-Below is a step-by-step checklist of tasks to implement your free-flowing Admin AI system using:

-• Supabase (with pgvector)
-• LangChain (and LangSmith for observability)
-• File splitting/chunking when necessary (for document retrieval or summarization)

-To keep each step manageable, each checklist item refers to edits in exactly one file.
-If a step needs more than one file change, it is split into substeps.
+This unified document merges all of the original instructions—including detailed subpoints—into a single reference for building an Admin AI system with Supabase, LangChain, pgvector, and optional advanced agent patterns.
+Redundant steps and repeated checklists have been removed or consolidated.

 ---

-## 1. Create a "CHECKLIST.md" (This File)
-1. [X] In your project root, create a new file named CHECKLIST.md (this file).
-   - Purpose: Track the tasks needed for your Admin AI system.
-   - State: No code change yet, just documentation.
+## Important Architecture Guidelines

+Adhere to the following rules to prevent code duplication and maintain consistency:

+1. **Reuse Existing Types**
+   - Import ticket-related types from "src/lib/types/ticket.ts".
+   - Import Supabase-related types from "src/lib/types/supabase.ts".
+   - Never recreate or redefine types that already exist elsewhere.

+2. **Shared Business Logic**
+   - All ticket-related operations should use `ticketStore` from "src/stores/ticketStore.ts".
+   - If you need new functionality for tickets, extend `ticketStore` rather than duplicating logic.
+   - Avoid introducing ticket CRUD operations outside the core store.

+3. **Component Reuse**
+   - Reuse existing components from "src/components/tickets/*".
+   - Especially for displaying tickets, forms, or filters.
+   - If a component needs to be modified, extend it rather than duplicating code.

+4. **API Layer Consistency**
+   - All Supabase interactions should follow established patterns.
+   - Always use the centralized Supabase client configuration.
+   - Don't create new database functions or queries if a similar one already exists.

+5. **State Management**
+   - Continue using Zustand for state management.
+   - Integrate new features into existing stores whenever possible.
+   - Avoid creating parallel or duplicate state solutions.

 ---

+## Tech Stack Implementation Guidelines

+1. **UI Components & Styling**
+   - Use Shadcn UI components as foundational building blocks.
+   - Respect MountainLodge theme colors from "src/theme/colors.ts".
+   - Maintain a Tailwind utility-first approach, with subtle animations (150-300ms).
+   - Enforce WCAG AA compliance on all UI elements.

+2. **Form Handling**
+   - Use React Hook Form + Zod for form validations.
+   - Import existing Zod schemas from "src/lib/schemas/".
+   - Use Shadcn form components to ensure a consistent look and feel.

+3. **State Management Rules**
+   - Create or extend Zustand stores for AI-related states.
+   - Keep real-time subscriptions in dedicated hooks.
+   - Properly clean up subscriptions on component unmount.

+4. **File Structure**
+   - Place Edge Functions in "supabase/functions/".
+   - Keep components under 250 lines and well-documented.
+   - Follow the established folder structure and add JSDoc/TSDoc comments for all exports.

+5. **Testing Requirements**
+   - Write Jest tests for critical paths.
+   - Use error boundaries for AI components.
+   - Track production errors with Sentry.

+---

+## Steps to Implement the Admin AI System

+Below is the primary checklist for creating your Admin AI system.
+Each step typically involves edits to just one file (or small substeps if multiple files must be changed).
+Tasks that are already completed are marked accordingly.

+---

+### 1. Create a "CHECKLIST.md" (This File)

+1. [x] In your project root, create a new file named CHECKLIST.md (this file).
+   - Purpose: Keeps track of tasks for the Admin AI system.
+   - State: No code changes, just documentation.

+---

-## 2. Create "supabase/functions/adminAgent/index.ts"
+### 2. Create "supabase/functions/adminAgent/index.ts"

-1. [X] Navigate to supabase/functions/adminAgent/ and create an index.ts file (if it does not already exist).
+1. [x] Navigate to "supabase/functions/adminAgent/" and create an "index.ts" file (if it doesn't exist).
-2. [X] Inside index.ts, set up the basic handle for receiving requests in Deno.
+2. [x] Set up a basic Deno-based HTTP handler to receive requests:
    - Example:
-     ```ts:supabase/functions/adminAgent/index.ts
+     ```ts
      import { serve } from "https://deno.land/std@0.131.0/http/server.ts";
      import { handleAdminAgentRequest } from "../../tools/agentOrchestrator.ts";